Fenera/board/README.md

 #2d array for map
-picture guide for the numbers included
+(a picture guide for the numbers is included)